TheNoobInventor/bitcoin-ticker/docs/index.md

   <img src=images/angled_view.jpg>
 </p>

-After assembling the project, the next step is to install the operating system and clone this repository.
+After assembling the project, the next step is to install the operating system (OS) for the Raspberry Pi Zero W and clone this repository.

 ## Software